 The Royal College of Physicians (RCP) Turner-Warwick lecturer scheme for trainee physicians is now in its second year.
 Celebrating the life and achievements of the RCP’s first female President, Dame Margaret Turner-Warwick, it has become a popular addition to the regional Update in Medicine conferences.

-For 2020, the RCP again plans to select a lecturer from the trainees in each region to present to peers and senior colleagues at the regional Update in Medicine (or similar alternative meeting).
+For 2020, the RCP again plans to select a lecturer from the trainees in each region, but due to the COVID-19 pandemic these lectures will now be presented on our digital platforms.

 Trainees at IMT, CMT, ACCS-AM or ST3-7 level (or equivalent) are invited to apply.
-To be eligible they should not be expecting to complete training (i.e. obtain their CCT) before the date of the regional Update in Medicine conference in the region concerned.
+To be eligible they should not be expecting to complete training (i.e. obtain their CCT) before 30 November 2020.

 Trainees should apply for the region where they are currently training.
 If you are a consultant physician please consider encouraging trainees to apply.